 Mykonos signature windmills and gusty winds that keep the island chilled and happy.
 Middle of a summer witnessing 45 degrees in Canada, Turkey and certain parts of southern Europe no doubt climate changing and global warming ; August in Mykonos felt hot but not unbearable, 30-32 degrees at its peakest day time.
 No devastating fires in here as the rest of Greece has sadly wintnessed this year – the island vegetation is desert like and resilient.

 Sailing in Mykonos is a must: between beaches or simply getting to enjoy the island properly.
 From the affordable boat bus from Ornos, one can pick an island hopping pass to Psarou, Paradise or Super Paradise.
 One can also find affordable day catamarans or boats for family trips as well as bespoke rides – with 31 taxis on the island and expensive transfers per kilometre, one may reach the same conclusion that certain beaches are better by private boat.
-Sunset time by little Venice looked choppy though, so one may be better off sticking to southern beaches!
+In 2023 we had a blast renting a boat from Ornos and exploring at our pace, more about that in a dedicated post shortly!
+Sunset time by little Venice looked choppy though, we understand one is better off sticking to southern beaches!

-We stayed in Ornos at Kostantis villas, 50m away from this glorious wide beach with amazing swimming.
-The villas are perfect for families: cycladic architecture with chic twists, a pool perfect for young energetic kids as well as adults.
-Kostantis is one of the best authentic Greek restaurants on the island (certain suggested in Greece!) and breakfasts in here every day were pure delight.
-The Yoghurt and fresh fruit beautiful; the ceviche, seafood and moussaka yum and the service super graceful and friendly.
+We stayed in Ornos at Villa del Sol as well as Kostantis villas, 50m away from this glorious wide beach with amazing swimming.
+The villas are perfect for families: Cycladic architecture with chic twists, a pool perfect for young energetic kids as well as adults.
+Kostantis is one of the best authentic Greek restaurants on the island (certain suggested in Greece!) and breakfasts in here and at Aperanto Galazio every day were pure delight.
+The Yoghurt and fresh fruit beautiful; the pastries warm and fresh, the service super graceful and friendly.
 Ornos beach is busy and postcard beautiful, be ready to pay Euro50 for 2 sunchairs – with our monkeys though little point as they swim most day, eat or play.

 From Ornos Buddha Bar and Social are walking distance (10min uphill though) , Pasaji and Kostantis right on Ornos beach.
 Hippie Fish is a 5min taxi ride away (Euro10 fare), the old town 10min away by car (Euro15min fare) and Nammos beach perfect for a 10min boat ride (just book it in advance).

-8 days in Mykonos were the highlight of our summer and we are grateful to this island for the fun, warmth and the love!
+1 week in Mykonos has been the highlight of our summers 2021, 2022 and 2023 and we are grateful to this island for the fun, warmth and the love!
 We will be back!